QEEP Cooking: Spicy Asian Noodles

 We love to eat and we love to cook at Qeep Up.
 We want to share our cooking wins (and fails) with you.
 Tell us what’s happening in your kitchen… and Qeep Cooking!

-This spicy noodle dish is a summer favorite for exactly that reason.
-Not to mention that it takes about 15 minutes to pull together.
-Plus it’s full of raw veggies and it’s just deliciously spicy and crunchy.
+These noods take about 15 minutes to pull together so it really is the perfect quick meal.
+Plus it's full of raw veggies and it's deliciously spicy and crunchy.

 Spicy Asian Noodles

 - 1 package of soba or udon noodles, cooked according to directions and rinsed in cold water (in a pinch, you can use spaghetti noodles)

 - 3 cups of assorted veggies, shredded or julienned (carrots, snap peas, snow peas, Napa cabbage, green or red cabbage, bell pepper, bok choy, spinach, whatever you like and have on-hand)

 - 3/4 to 1 Tbs gochujang or if you like superhot, try Mama O's super spicy premium kimchi paste

 - 1 stalk scallion, green and white parts, sliced

 - Cilantro and mint leaves

 Optional garnish: sesame seeds, roasted seaweed, gomashio, kimchi